villegas-morral/latex-thesis-template/README.md

 - **Modular design:** separates text, figures, and preamble for better organisation.
 - **PDF output options:**
   - Digital: no extra blank pages and equal margins.
-  - Printed: symmetric margins with extra blank pages to ensure sections start on the right (≠left) side.
+  - Printed: symmetric margins with extra blank pages to ensure sections start on the right hand side.